 1. AMERICAN ROBINS BELONG TO THE THRUSH FAMILY

 Thrushes include any species of the family, Turdidae, which belongs to the songbird suborder, Passeri.
-In general, thrushes have slender bills and stout, scaleless legs.
+In general, thrushes have slender bills, long legs, a stocky body and rounded head.
 They typically vary from 4.5-13 in in length and are found world wide.
-Other examples of thrushes are Blackbirds, Bluebirds, and Nightingales.
+Other examples of thrushes are the Common Blackbird, Bluebirds, Nightingales, the Veery and of course all the birds with thrush in their name like the Wood Thrush or Hermit Thrush.

 2. AMERICAN ROBINS ARE THE LARGEST THRUSHES IN NORTH AMERICA